 More yes answers mean you're helping your child do her best on tests.
 For each no, try that idea.

 The greatest good you can

 do for another is not just

-do for another riches but to
+to share your riches but to

-to share your riches own.
+to share your him his OWN.~

-reveal to him his own.
+reveal to him his OWN.~